Niger Entry Requirements

 Restricted Items

-- Radio transmitters and certain electronics - May require permits from relevant authorities
+- Firearms and ammunition - require special import permits from Nigerien authorities

 Health Requirements